Jumio/mobile-sdk-ios/docs/integration_netverify-fastfill.md

 [self.netverifyViewController destroy];
 self.netverifyViewController = nil;
 ```
-**Important:** only call `destroy` after `netverifyUIController:didFinishWithDocumentData:canReference:` or `netverifyUIController:didCancelWithError:scanReference:` was called to ensure that Netverify SDK is in a final state.
+**Important:** only call `destroy` after `netverifyViewController:didFinishWithDocumentData:scanReference:` or `netverifyViewController:didCancelWithError:scanReference:` was called to ensure that Netverify SDK is in a final state.
 Setting `NetverifyViewController` to nil is essential to free memory as soon as possible.

 ### Retrieving information
 The following tables give information on the specification of all document data parameters and errors.